-x The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+- x The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - x The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+The financial product does not make use of derivatives to attain the environmental or social characteristics promoted by the financial product.